Davidstow Creamery

-The Davidstow Creamery is a manufacturing plant in Cornwall.
+The Davidstow Creamery (Leti Logdewi) is a manufacturing plant in Cornwall, England.
 It is the largest cheese factory in the UK, and the largest mature cheddar plant in the world.
-It is the main manufacturing facility for the Cathedral City Cheddar cheese brand.
+It is the main manufacturing facility for the Cathedral City cheddar cheese brand.
 50% of all milk produced in Cornwall goes to the site.

 History

 The site is on a windswept hill top, and began in 1950.
 The site was started by Dried Milk Products Ltd, in Camelford Rural District.

 Cheese manufacture would begin in 1951.
 Another site was at Newcastle Emlyn, in West Wales, which closed in 1983, and a plant at Lostwithiel in south Cornwall, which later included a clotted cream plant, when production was transferred from St Blazey in the late 1960s, which itself closed in March 1991.

 Unigate

 After the formation of Unigate in 1959, further afield there were creameries in Dorrington, Shropshire, Great Torrington in north-west Devon, and St Erth (former United Dairies) in west Cornwall.

 The site competed at the Royal Dairy Show in London, and the International Cheese Awards at Acton, Cheshire.
 By the late 1950s, it was making Cheddar, Cheshire, Double Gloucester and Leicester.
 Bulk milk collections began in 1972; other creameries would do this after Davidstow began this.

 By 1976 it was making 72,000lb of cheese per day.
 Unigate sold 75% of its milk production to the Milk Marketing Board in July 1979 for £55m.